geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And pierced with eagle eye their sable womb,

-Where flames terrific light the fearful gloom ;
+Where flames terrific light the fearful gloom;

 And mid the clash of arms, the ceaseless din,